 Whitewashing Triratna’s / FWBO’s history

 At the DBU member congregation at the end of April 2018 in Germany, Munisha, who was invited officially by the DBU council to teach on Safeguarding, introduced herself as a Safeguarding Officer of Triratna, while in fact she spoke more from the perspective of a PR spokesperson of the Triratna Buddhist Order (TBO).
-She basically whitewashed the history of the TBO, making the audience at one point even laugh about the victims whom she called “lovers”.
-The audience laughed when Munisha presented in a slide the record that Sangharakshita had 1.41 “lovers per year”.
-The pain of those whose faith and openness, whose spiritual quest has been betrayed must exist in another world – far far away or somewhere in this number 1.41.
+She basically whitewashed the history of the TBO, making the audience at one point even laugh about the victims whom she called “partners” or “ex-partners”.
+The audience laughed when Munisha mentioned the number “1.41” in a powerpoint slide titled “What are the facts?” with the bullet point “After he founded Triratna/FWBO he had 24 partners in 17 years (1.41 per year) 1970s-80s.”
+The pain of those whose faith and openness, whose spiritual quest has been betrayed must exist in another world – far far away or somewhere in this number “1.41”.
 Munisha used a language that not only sought to normalise abuse but to deflect the audience’s attention from it.

 According to Munisha’s own website, “from 1998 to 2015 she worked for The Clear Vision Trust, a Buddhist charity in Manchester, first as education officer and later as director.
 Since 2013 she has worked as Communications and Liaison Officer for the Triratna Buddhist Order in Europe.”

 It should be obvious that there is a conflict of interest in being the PR person and Safeguarding Officer of Triratna at the same time.
-Munisha as the Safeguarding Officer of Triratna did not report Yashomitra’s account to the authorities until the BBC documentary was published in 2016 and enough pressure was created from external source to report it.
 While her website speaks in present perfect, according to a private conversation with Manuisha, she quit the double role after this BBC documentary was published in 2016.

 The following paragraph is written from memory of Munisha’s talk under the title “Protecting living beings from harm” at the DBU member congregation at the end of April 2018.